Adam Tangata

-Adam Tangata (born 17 March 1991) is a Cook Islands former rugby league footballer who plays as a for SO Avignon in the Super XIII and the Cook Islands at international level.
+Adam Tangata (born 17 March 1991) is a rugby league footballer who plays as a for Halifax Panthers in the Championship and formerly for the Cook Islands at international level.

 He has previously played for Halifax in three separate spells as well as Wakefield Trinity and the Widnes Vikings.
 Tangata spent time during his second spell at 'Fax on loan at Wakefield in the Super League.
+He also appeared for Sporting Olympique Avignon in the Super XIII.

 Background

 Tangata was born in Raratonga, Cook Islands.
 His surname Tangata translates to mean people from Polynesian languages.

 Career

 Tangata played for the Mount Pritchard Mounties in the NSW Cup and he also played for the Canberra Raiders Under 20s side in 2011.

 Tangata signed for English semi-professional club Halifax for the 2015 season, on a two-year contract.

-Tangata is known for his aggressive tackling and hit-ups, and became a fans' favourite at Halifax.
-In his time at Halifax, he had his own chant – "ooh aah Tangata", repurposed from Oops Up Side Your Head by The Gap Band.
+Tangata is known for his aggressive tackling and hit-ups, and is a fans' favourite at Halifax.
+At Halifax, he has his own chant – "ooh aah Tangata", repurposed from Oops Up Side Your Head by The Gap Band.